<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.arunhasablog.com/?p=1148</guid>

-Week in NY&#160;10/11-10/17/2010 is a post from Arun's blog.
-Click here to check it out.
-Since this week was super busy, I didn&#8217;t get a chance to take too many photos.
+<description><![CDATA[Since this week was super busy, I didn&#8217;t get a chance to take too many photos.
 Vinny and I started the week by doing a massive problem set for Advanced Logic Design.
 We had Che Bella for dinner.
-It was [...]]]></description>
+It was my first time getting anything other than pizza there.
+I was satisfied.
+Vinny and I [&#8230;]]]></description>

-<p>Since this week was super busy, I didn&#8217;t get a chance to take too many photos.</p>
+<content:encoded><![CDATA[<p>Since this week was super busy, I didn&#8217;t get a chance to take too many photos.</p>

 <p>Vinny and I started the week by doing a massive problem set for Advanced Logic Design.
 We had Che Bella for dinner.
 It was my first time getting anything other than pizza there.
 I was satisfied.</p>